Andrea Grobocopatel

 Andrea Grobocopatel is an Argentine businesswoman, economist, and philanthropist who founded Fundación FLOR and Resiliencia SGR.

 Early life and education

 Grobocopatel was born in 1964 in Carlos Casares, Buenos Aires.
-She attended the University of Buenos Aires from 1982-1985, obtaining a B.S. in Economics.
+She attended the University of Buenos Aires from 1982 to 1985, obtaining a B.S. in economics.

 Family

 Grobocopatel married Walter Sergio Torchio in 1988, who was mayor of their home city Carlos Casares from 2011 to 2021.
 They have four children and one grandson.

 Activities

 Currently, she is the founder and shareholder of several enterprises, President of Ampatel (agricultural and livestock company), and Resiliencia SGR, which provides financial services for entrepreneurs and SMEs, especially women-owned ones.